Heavy flavor dissociation in the framework of multi-body Dirac equations: Introduction

 \section{Introduction}

-Considering the big difference between heavy and light quark masses, heavy flavor hadrons, including open and closed heavy flavors, play a significant role in understanding the properties of quantum chromodynamics (QCD) in vacuum and hot medium.
-Recently, many experimental efforts as well as achievements have been made in searching for multi-charmed baryons to complete and verify the particle zoo predicted by the flavor $SU(4)$ quark model, for instance, the discovery of doubly charmed baryon $\Xi_{cc}^{++}$~\cite{Aaij:2017ueg} and charmonium-pentaquark state ($c\bar c uud$)~\cite{Aaij:2015tga}.
-Theoretically, hadron properties are widely studied in effective models at quark level, such as lattice QCD~\cite{Fukugita:1986wf, Butler:1994em, AliKhan:2001xoi, Namekawa:2013vu, Brown:2014ena}, QCD sum rules~\cite{Wang:2009cr}, Bethe--Salpeter equation~\cite{Maris:1999nt}, and chiral quark models~\cite{Volkov:1997dd}.
+Heavy quark masses are much larger than the typical temperature of the fireball formed in high energy nuclear collisions at Relativistic Heavy Ion Collider (RHIC) and Large Hadron Collider (LHC) and the typical energy scale of the Quantum Chromodynamics (QCD), $m_Q\sim (1-5)$ GeV $\gg T\sim (0.3-0.5)$ GeV and $m_Q \gg \Lambda_{QCD}$, their thermal production in the fireball can then be safely neglected and they are entirely originated from the initial hard processes which can be solidly calculated in the perturbation theory.
+On the way out of the fireball, the heavy quarks pass through the quark-gluon plasma (QGP) created in the collisions and strongly interact with it.
+Since heavy flavor hadrons inherit the information of the QGP carried by the heavy quarks, they have long been considered as a sensitive probe of the QGP formation~\cite{Matsui:1986dk}.

-For hadrons including only heavy quarks, such as $J/\psi, B_c, \Upsilon$ and $\Omega_{ccc}$, one can safely neglect the heavy quark creation-annihilation fluctuations and study their static properties in vacuum and at finite temperature in non-relativistic potential models~\cite{Satz:2005hx, He:2014tga}.
-The potential models are also extended to study open heavy flavor states like $D$ mesons and $\Xi_{cc}$ baryons~\cite{Zhao:2016ccp, Zhao:2017gpq, Isgur:1979be, Isgur:1978wd}.
-For heavy flavor hadrons with a typical radius $\sim 0.5$~fm, the uncertainty principle leads to a characteristic momentum around $\sim 0.4$~GeV, corresponding to a relative velocity $v\sim c$ between the two constituents of a $D$ meson.
-Therefore, the relativistic effect should seriously be taken into account, especially for the open heavy flavor states.
-On the other hand, the spin interaction, which results in the fine structure of hadron mass spectra~\cite{Isgur:1978wd} and becomes more important in multi-quark states, is a relativistic effect and should self-consistently be introduced in the covariant Dirac equation.
+For closed heavy flavors, one can neglect the parton creation-annihilation fluctuations and describe their static properties with non-relativistic potential models~\cite{isgur}.
+The study is directly extended from vacuum to hot medium, by taking heavy quark potential from lattice QCD at finite temperature~\cite{Petreczky:2010yn,Kaczmarek:1900zz}.
+Solving the two-body Schr\"odinger equation for a $Q\bar Q$ system, people obtained the sequential dissociation temperatures for charmonium and bottominum states~\cite{Satz:2005hx,Burnier:2015tda}.
+The potential model is also extended to studying open heavy flavor states like $D$ mesons and $\Xi_{cc}$ and $\Omega_{ccc}$ baryons, by using the two-body Dirac equation~\cite{Crater:2002fq,Crater:2008rt,Guo:2012hx,Shi:2013rga} or three-body Schr\"odinger equation~\cite{SilvestreBrac:1996bg,He:2014tga,Zhao:2016ccp,Zhao:2017gpq}.

+For heavy flavor baryons with a typical radius $0.5$~fm, the uncertainty principle leads to a characteristic momentum around $0.4$~GeV, corresponding to a relative velocity $v\sim c$ between any two constituents.
+Therefore, the relativistic effect should seriously be taken into account, especially for singly charmed baryons.
+On the other hand, the spin interaction, which results in the fine structure of hadrons and becomes more important in multi-quark states, is a relativistic effect and should self-consistently be included through the covariant Dirac equation.
+In this paper, we study the three-body Dirac equation for heavy flavor baryons in hot medium and determine the dissociation temperatures for all the heavy flavor hadrons in a self-consistent way.